DeeDowns/onramp-fullstack-CRUD-project/README.md

 - Build the blog application using TypeScript on the frontend.
 You can use either TypeScript or Go on the backend.
 - Implement a database using PostGreSQL.
+- Write Unit Tests

 ## Feature Requirements:

 At a minimum, your app should allow for users to be able to:
 - Create an account, login, and log out.
 - CRUD functionality:
-  Create a new blog post
+  - Create a new blog post
-  Read a blog post
+  - Read a blog post
-  Update a post
+  - Update a post
-  Delete a post
+  - Delete a post
 - Search for blog posts based on at least 2 factors (date, title, etc.)
 - Favorite one or more blog posts at the same time.
 - View all of their favorites.
-- Unit testing.

 **Note: you will need to detail where and how your app meets these requirements in your repository's README file when you submit your project.